Irish whiskey is well on its way to making a big come back after years in the shadows of its Scottish counterpart.

 Tullamore Dew is one of the world’s leading Irish whiskey manufactures.
 They have opened a new €35m distillery in Tullamore, Co Offaly.

-John Quinn, global ambassador of Tullamore Dew, said: “Irish whiskey has come into the unusual category in recent years.
+In 2014, John Quinn, global ambassador of Tullamore Dew, said: “Irish whiskey has come into the unusual category in recent years.
 It’s not American and predictable.
 People like the fact they are not drinking what everyone else is drinking.”

 Another major player in the resurgence is The Teeling Whiskey Company, who are constructing Dublin’s first distillery for 125 years.

 Global music stars such as Lady Gaga and Rihanna are fans of the famous Jameson’s whiskey.
 The drink has been name-checked in Rihanna’s songs, while Lady Gaga has been known to drink straight from the bottle while on stage.

 Drinks analyst Trevor Stirling said the Irish whiskey brands “have been in the right place at the right time.
 They have this great metro image of being slightly edgy but not too edgy… there is clearly more to it than a vodka or a rum, but it’s not quite as challenging and smokey as a Scotch.
 It is positioned in exactly the right place.”